asr1/digital-garden/src/site/notes/Software and Technology/The so-called AI Revolution.md

 Second, those who aren't laid off will be expected to take on more and more.
 Just like how the cotton gin expanded slavery, or how the Cambodians didn't [[Misc/Productivity#Cambodian Fertilizer\|double their yield]].
 We (in America) won't be the Cambodians, we'll be setting our baseline higher and higher, expecting more from people, since now they can write a story in seconds instead of hours.

 I would be on board for this "revolution" if it meant people could work less, if we could pay for people to support living instead of working.
-But the combination of [[Capitalism\|Capitalism]] and [[Consumerism\|Consumerism]] means that I remain skeptical.
+But the combination of [[Politics/Capitalism\|Capitalism]] and [[Consumerism\|Consumerism]] means that I remain skeptical.

 ## See Also